Ice Nine Kills: 2015–2018: Every Trick in the Book

-2018–present: The Silver Scream series
+2018–2023: The Silver Scream series

+The Silver Scream

 On June 20, 2018, Ice Nine Kills released "The American Nightmare", the first single from their fifth studio album The Silver Scream.
 It was accompanied by a music video inspired by the film A Nightmare on Elm Street (1984).
 The Silver Scream was released on October 5, 2018, and marked the band's highest chart debut to date.
 The album scanned almost 19,000 copies in its first week, landing the band their first top 10 records on the billboard top album chart.
 It features thirteen songs inspired by thirteen separate horror films.

-In an interview with Wall of Sound on September 24, 2018, Spencer Charnas revealed that the band collaborated with Fenix TX member Will Salazar and two Less Than Jake members Peter "JR" Wasilewski and Buddy Schaub on the song "It is the End" which is inspired by the 2017 film adaptation of Stephen King's 1986 epic supernatural horror novel It.
+In an interview with Wall of Sound on September 24, 2018, Spencer Charnas revealed that the band collaborated with Fenix TX member Will Salazar and two Less Than Jake members Peter "JR" Wasilewski and Buddy Schaub on the song "It Is the End" which is inspired by the 2017 film adaptation of Stephen King's 1986 epic supernatural horror novel It.
 Wasilewski and Schaub provided the brass instrument section of the song to give it a "sinister, carnival and circus vibe".